denjiyy/MusicdbApplication/README.md

 ## Features

 - **API Documentation**: Easily access Swagger UI at `/swagger-ui.html` for interactive API documentation.
+You have to be logged in first though, so change the controllers from @RestController to @Controller in order to register an account.
+Then you can access the Swagger UI.
 - **Customizable Front-End**: Modify the annotations to switch between RESTful and front-end controller modes. (@RestController => @Controller)

 ---